setaur/kdec-share.sh/README.md

 * If shared content is a file saved in smartphone memory (in example a photo), then that file will be uploaded to PC into folder set in KDE Connect linux app settings.
 * If shared content is an url (in example to youtube video), then KDE Connect opens that url on PC with default browser.

-To capture both of this ways user of this script has to change KDE Connect Linux App default file receive directory, and Linux default browser.
+To capture both of this ways user of this script has to change KDE Connect Linux App default file receive directory, and Linux default browser (more in [Setup](#setup)).

 Script detects if shared content is a file uploaded from a smartphone or an url.
 * If it is a file(s), then KDEConnect Linux App downloads that file to directory $WORKDIR, which is watched by script (thanks to inotify).